DrDisc/SLP_AutismAwarenessPresentation/HANDOUT_3_Ontario_Resources.md

 ---

+## Link Verification Status

+**As of December 7, 2025:**
+- ✅ Working Links: All primary resources verified as accessible
+- 🔄 Redirects: Government and institutional sites using redirects (expected, functional)
+- ⚠️ Website Status Changes: Some organizational websites unavailable; phone numbers provided as backup
+- 📱 Phone Numbers: ALL included as backup contact method when websites unavailable

+**Important:** This resource includes phone numbers for every organization.
+If a website is temporarily unavailable, please use the phone number to contact the organization directly.

+---

-*This resource list is current as of November 2025.
+*This resource list is current as of December 2025.
 Services and contact information may change.
-Always verify current information.*
+Always verify current information by calling ahead.*

 **We're here to support you on this journey.**